shenef/Boktai-Speedrunning/src/zoktai/any.md

 Go back inside and take the stairs.

-Before using the magic circle, **check the hint panel for the number and the kanji.**
+Before using the magic circle, **check the hint panel for the number and the kanji:**
 ![kanji1](./assets/images/image108.png)

 As Sabata, take the elevator and keep going.